arman-chahardoli/VagrantVBoxStopper/README.md

 "my_vm_1"
 "my_vm_2"

-Which action on all VirtualBox machines?
+Which action on all Vagrant/VirtualBox machines?

     1) savestate (suspend)
     2) shutdown (soft)